AndyBlightLeeds/px4-ros2-drone-simulation/drone/README.md

 First, follow the
 install, build and run instructions in the `scripts/readme.md` file.

-Starting the drone can be done manually as follows:
+Starting the drone can be done as follows:

 ```text
 cd ~/drones_ws/